pickledkneegrows/AsC_GUI/README.md

-# Project NaCl
+# ASC_GUI
 ## VAC Status

 The source is currently DETECTED but with junk code and vmprotect you should be good to go! :)

 ## Important

-Project NaCl is a pasta only project.
+ASC_GUI is a pasta only project.
 The projects development is off and on.

 ## Overview

-NaCl is a potassium edit with new features such as
+ASC_GUI is a NACL edit with new features such as

 * New FOV Based Aimbot
 * New (More) Accurate Triggerbot